watrool/ngCourse2/handout/features/typescript.md

 the name.
 This type information can help make JavaScript programs more predictable and easier to reason about.

-Types let developers write more explicit "contracts".
+Types let programmers write more explicit "contracts".
 In other words, things like function signatures are more explicit.

 Without TS: